yuqitanyq/tp/docs/DeveloperGuide.md

   * 2a1.
 LibTask shows an error message.

   Use case resumes from step 2.

 * 3a.
 There are no books related to the patron

   * 3a1.
-LibTask returns an empty book list </br>
+LibTask returns an empty book list. </br>

   Use case ends

 ### UC18: List patrons with overdue books